ruby-grape/grape/README.md

 ## Stable Release

-You're reading the documentation for the next release of Grape, which should be 2.2.0.
-Please read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+You're reading the documentation for the stable release of Grape, 2.2.0.
+Please read UPGRADING when upgrading from a previous version.
-The current stable release is [2.1.3](https://github.com/ruby-grape/grape/blob/v2.1.3/README.md).

 ## Project Resources